ScottLogic/blog/_posts/2018-12-21-decent-code-a-concise-guide-to-writing-better-code.md

 title: 'Introducing decent-code: A concise guide to writing better code'
 date: 2018-12-21 00:00:00 Z
 categories:
-- rwilliams
 - Tech
 author: rwilliams
 layout: default_post
 summary: Where does one start when looking to write better code?
 And how do we maintain code quality and consistency when working in a team?
 These two questions drove me to create a language-agnostic guide to writing decent code.
 ---

 Where does one start when looking to write better code?
 And how do we maintain code quality and consistency when working in a team?